Explore sky stories and related constellations

 The links below provide both International Astronomical Union constellation descriptions and the associated traditional Indigenous Sky Stories.

-The Rothney Astrophysical Observatory is located under the starry skies of the traditional territories of the people of the Treaty 7 region, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Goodstoney First Nations).
-The foothills are also home to Métis Nation, Region III.
+The Rothney Astrophysical Observatory is located under the starry skies of the traditional territories of the peoples of Treaty 7, which include the Blackfoot Confederacy (comprised of the Siksika, the Piikani, and the Kainai First Nations), the Tsuut’ina First Nation, and the Stoney Nakoda (including Chiniki, Bearspaw, and Goodstoney First Nations).
+The City of Calgary is also home to the Métis Nation of Alberta (Districts 5 and 6).

 For thousands of years, humans have looked to the skies to understand our place in the universe.
 To make sense of the stars, different cultures looked up and identified shapes of stars patterns.
 Over time, these patterns were given meaning in the form of cultural stories or symbols.
 These culturally important star patterns are called constellations.